OpenPegasus/OpenPegasusDocker/README.md

    * creating the OpenPegasus run image with just the runtime components of OpenPegasus and whatever provisioning choices you have made.

-OpenPegasus must be provisioned with any required providers and CIM Model components in a repository for the target environment.
+OpenPegasus must be provisioned with providers and CIM Model components in a repository for the target environment.
 The default is to build the server with the OpenPegasus test environment that includes an number of providers and a CIM repository based on a DMTF released schema.

-### Build the OpenPegasus Build Image
+### Build the OpenPegasus Docker build image
-To build the docker image for building the OpenPegasus WBEM Server image first set the docker image version in the version.txt file.
-Next execute the following build command.
+To build the docker image for building the OpenPegasus WBEM Server image execute the following build command.

 ```console
 make build